Trucks lined up at loading docks beside a large warehouse

 Secondary territories

-Secondary territories create flexibility to rebalance workloads, absorb peaks, and handle changes in shipment volumes without breaking the whole operating structure.
+Secondary territories create targeted flexibility to shift workload, absorb peaks, and handle changes in shipment volumes.
+That turns historically grown territory assignment into an actively steerable structure.

 Relation planning

-This planning layer connects tactical territory logic with daily tour planning, creating continuity from long-term structure to concrete dispatch decisions.
+This planning layer connects tactical territory logic with operational route planning.
+It creates one continuous logic from relation structure to the actual dispatch decision on a given day.

-Mixed delivery and pickup tours on the same vehicle
+Mixed delivery and pickup tours on one vehicle

-Duty times, tour structure, and sequencing during the day
+Duty times, route structure, and sequencing throughout the day

 Evaluation of direct local transport versus depot handling